Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/connecting-device-cloud.md

 Setup requires a domain and device name.
 Go to the detail page of the device which you created in the previously step and click the **Device Management** tab.
-Copy the device name and endpoint from the tab and edit the file below. <br />
+Copy the device name and endpoint from the tab and edit the file below.

+On this page, you can also check MQTT topics that can be published/subscribed.
+MQTT messages can only be processed in the Cloud using a defined topic.
+Subscribe Topic is used in the Switch widget in the Dashboard.
+On/Off messages are sent to the specified Subscribe Topic.
+The message is of the form `{"message": "on"}`. <br/>

 <div>
     <img alt="template-list" src={useBaseUrl('/img/quickstart/connecting-device-cloud/device_management_tab.png')} />